Chords

 b+u+r+s+t

 ).
 You will either see a jumble of letters (example: “tsubr”) or you will see a chord which is already programmed to that input.
-If you continue, any conflicts will be overwritten.Call the impulse command with either GTM >I<mpulse OR with the hard coded chord
+If you continue, any conflicts will be overwritten.Call the impulse command with the hard coded chord

 i+DUP